ON THIS PAGE: You will learn about the different types of treatments doctors use for people with vaginal cancer. Use the menu to see other pages.

 Coping with surgery for vaginal cancer

-Many women experience a range of feelings after vaginal surgery, such as loss, sadness, or anxiety.
-Some women may feel that they have lost their identity as a woman.
+Many people experience a range of feelings after vaginal surgery, such as loss, sadness, or anxiety.
+Some people may feel that they have lost their identity.
 Others have questions about whether sexual intercourse can continue after surgery.

 Before surgery, it is important to ask the surgeon about the procedure, the possible side effects, and when sexual intercourse can begin again.
-Women should talk with the health care team about finding additional information or support in coping with this surgery.
+Talk with the health care team about finding additional information or support in coping with this surgery.
 Learn more about emotional concerns and physical concerns.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
-Radiation therapy may be used alone or after surgery.
+Radiation therapy may be used alone, in combination with chemotherapy, or after surgery.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.

 Internal radiation therapy.
 When radiation treatment is given using implants, it is called internal radiation therapy, also known as brachytherapy.
 Types of brachytherapy include intracavitary radiation therapy and interstitial radiation therapy techniques.

-Brachytherapy is very useful for treating vaginal cancers and is often used in combination with external-beam radiation therapy.
-A recent study showed that women with vaginal cancer who received brachytherapy lived longer.
+Brachytherapy is very useful for treating vaginal cancer and is often used in combination with external-beam radiation therapy.
+A recent study showed that people with vaginal cancer who received brachytherapy lived longer.

 One way of giving intracavitary radiation therapy involves placing hollow tubes in the vagina next to the tumor so that a precise dose of radiation can be inserted into the tubes and directly applied to the tumor.
 The radioactive substance is left in place in the vagina for several minutes, and patients must stay in bed during this time.
-These are most often done as outpatient procedures.
+This is most often done as an outpatient procedure.